Many small and medium-sized businesses (SMBs) lack the funding or the resources necessary to establish a fully functional IT department.

 If you’re interested in outsourcing your organization’s IT, or if you’d like to learn more about potential IT solutions, contact Loffler today to discuss your needs with one of our experts.

-Spencer is the Director of Operations of the IT Solutions Group at Loffler.
+Spencer is the VP of Operations of the IT Solutions Group at Loffler Companies.
 He has worked in the IT industry for over 25 years, with a focus on IT Managed Services for the past 15 years.
 He has spent time building custom PCs, designing data center solutions and working with data analytics, as well as writing network monitoring & intrusion detection software.
 Spencer enjoys music, kayaking and learning about new technology.